AdaCore/why3/doc/whyml.rst

         done

 Here we chose to have array ``b`` as argument; returning a freshly allocated array would be equally simple.
-The whole module is given in :numref:`fig.Inverting`.
-The verification conditions for function ``inverting`` are easily discharged automatically, thanks to the lemma.
+The whole module is given below.
+The verification conditions for function
+``inverting`` are easily discharged automatically, thanks to the lemma.

 .. code-block:: whyml

     module InvertingAnInjection

-      use import int.Int
+      use int.Int
-      use import array.Array
+      use array.Array

       predicate injective (a: array int) (n: int) = forall i j.
 0 <= i < n -> 0 <= j < n -> i <> j -> a[i] <> a[j]